MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 ### Domain Confirmation Dialog

 Starting April 2023, organizations who use auto-acceleration or smart links might begin to see a new screen added to the sign-in UI.
 This screen termed the Domain Confirmation Dialog, is part of Microsoft's general commitment to security hardening and requires the user to confirm the domain of the tenant in which they are signing in to.
-If you see the Domain Confirmation Dialog and do not recognize the tenant domain listed, you should cancel the authentication flow and contact your IT Admin.
+Please cancel the authentication flow and contact your IT admin if you see the Domain Confirmation Dialog and do not recognize the tenant domain listed.
 Here's an example of what the domain confirmation dialog could look like for you:

 :::image type="content" source="media/home-realm-discovery-policy/domainConfDialog.png" alt-text="Screenshot of the domain confirmation dialog listing the sign-in identifier '<jane@contoso.com>' with a tenant domain of 'contoso.com'.":::

 The identifier at the top of the dialog, `jane@contoso.com`, represents the identifier used to sign-in.
-This behavior currently exists across the Entra sign-in experience.
+This behavior currently exists across the Microsoft Entra sign-in experience.
 The tenant domain field at the bottom of the dialog shows the domain of the tenant being signed-in to.
 The domain listed in the sign-in identifier (top of the dialog) and in the tenant domain field (bottom of the dialog) will be different if the user is attempting to sign-in to an external tenant.

-While the Domain Confirmation Dialog does not need to be shown for every instance of auto-acceleration or smart links, the Domain Confirmation Dialog means auto-acceleration and smart links can no longer proceed seamlessly when shown.
+While the Domain Confirmation Dialog does not need to be shown for every instance of auto-acceleration or smart links, the Domain Confirmation Dialog means auto-acceleration, and smart links can no longer proceed seamlessly when shown.
 If your organization clears cookies due to browser policies or otherwise, you might experience the domain confirmation dialog more frequently.
-Finally, given Microsoft identity platform manages the auto-acceleration sign-in flow end-to-end, the introduction of the Domain Confirmation Dialog should not result in any application breakages.
+Finally, given Microsoft Entra manages the auto-acceleration sign-in flow end-to-end, the introduction of the Domain Confirmation Dialog should not result in any application breakages.

 ## Domain hints

 Domain hints are directives that are included in the authentication request from an application.
 They can be used to accelerate the user to their federated IdP sign-in page.
-Or they can be used by a multitenant application to accelerate the user straight to the branded Microsoft Entra sign-in page for their tenant.
+Multitenant applications can also use them toa accelerate the user straight to the branded Microsoft Entra sign-in page for their tenant.

 For example, the application "largeapp.com" might enable their customers to access the application at a custom URL "contoso.largeapp.com."
 The app might also include a domain hint to contoso.com in the authentication request.